 I have a lot (kids can be wild) but last summer when I was working as a camp counselor, a kid threw a ham sandwich at my face while I was driving a 15 passenger van.
 I’m proud to say that I didn’t crash the van.

-Want to know more about being a mentor or hosting your own mentoring program?
+Want to know more about being a mentor or the power of inclusive mentoring?